jacobsvfx/SmartBin/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries or contributions, contact [your email] or visit [GitHub Repository Link].
+For inquiries or contributions, contact cvy.ful@gmail.com